 Source: The Cambridge Modern History Atlas, A map of the dominion of the Habsburgs following the abdication of Charles V (refined and re-published on Wikipedia)

 Spanish officials defined "Florida" as its land stretching north from the tip of the Florida peninsula towards the St. Lawrence River.
-However, there were not enough incentives - or colonists willing to leave Spain - to expand Spanish settlement north from the Caribbean and occupy the southeastern coast of the continent.
+Spain could not afford to build another fortified base in North America north of Puerto Rico.
+There were not enough incentives, and not enough colonists willing to leave Spain, to expand Spanish settlement north from the Caribbean.

 the annual treasure fleet that sailed to Spain assembled at Havana, combining ships that had left Vera Cruz loaded with Mexican silver and goods from Manila (red line) with ships that had left Panama loaded with Peruvian silver (red line) before the "Flota de Indias" sailed from Havana to Spain (green line)

 Source: Library of Congress, A new and accurate chart of the West Indies with the adjacent coasts of North and South America (by Emmanuel Bowen, c.1720)

 Spain left space in North America for France, England, or the Netherlands to fill with a colony, so long as it was far enough away from the Spanish treasure fleet.
 The Spanish did confront rivals who built settlements close to the route taken by the treasure fleets that sailed past Florida to Spain.

 The French tried to settle at La Caroline (in what today is Jacksonville, Florida) in 1564.
 In response, the Spanish killed nearly all of the French colonists and established St. Augustine in 1565.
 The Spanish did not want other European countries to establish bases on the southeastern coast of North America with pirates who might threaten the shipments of Mexican and Peruvian silver to Cadiz.

 south of Virginia were Spanish and French settlements in what became South Carolina, Georgia, and Florida